 Emily Peresie received a Bachelor of Arts degree in English Education from Malone University.
 Two years later, she received her Master’s Degree in Curriculum and Instruction from Ashland University.
 Emily spent two years teaching grades 9-12 at Ashland High School and another seven years in Southeastern Ohio at Vinton County High School.
 She also enjoyed teaching as an adjunct professor at her alma mater, Malone University, as well as at Stark State College for 3 years.
 Emily has enjoyed reading and writing for as long as she can remember, and she works to instill that same passion into her students as well.
 She believes that a love for language and literature will create lifelong learners.
 Emily and her husband, Brian, have four boys who are active in sports and love to be outdoors.
 In her spare time, Emily enjoys reading, spending time with her family, and exercising.

 Mrs. Peresie will be teaching Great Books and Introduction to Writing.

 Mrs. Smith will be teaching Elementary Literature and Jr. High Literature and is the Bridges’ Executive Director and Registrar.

-Mrs. Weimer will be teaching Essentials for Writing and is the Bridges’ Teacher Liaison.
+Mrs. Weimer will be teaching two Essentials for Writing classes and is the Bridges’ Executive Director and Teacher Liaison.